Inspector Clouseau (film): Production

 Although the two previous Pink Panther films (The Pink Panther and A Shot in the Dark), both directed by Blake Edwards and featuring Peter Sellers as Inspector Jacques Clouseau, were successful, Sellers and Edwards clashed during production and vowed never to work together again.
 Producer Walter Mirisch was interested in making a third Pink Panther film, but Sellers repeatedly refused the role.
 Following Alan Arkin's success in The Russians Are Coming, the Russians Are Coming, Mirisch cast Arkin in the role of Clouseau.
 Blake Edwards declined to direct so Mirisch hired Bud Yorkin.
 Prior to the beginning of production, Sellers contacted Mirisch stating that only he could play Clouseau and would be willing to appear in the film if he was given script approval.
 Mirisch turned him down.

 The film was produced by Lewis J. Rachmil as one of Mirisch Films United Kingdom's film company qualifying for Eady Levy funds.
 Location scenes for Inspector Clouseau were shot in Europe.

-The animated opening credits were created and designed by DePatie-Freleng Enterprises and animated by London-based TVC, using DePatie-Freleng`s character design of The Inspector from the series of cartoon shorts under that title.
-(DePatie Freleng also animated the Pink Panther cartoon shorts, as well as the opening credit sequences for most of the Edwards-Sellers Clouseau films).
+The animated opening credits were created and designed by DePatie–Freleng Enterprises and animated by TVC London, using DePatie–Freleng's character design of The Inspector from the series of cartoon shorts under that title.
+(DePatie–Freleng also animated the Pink Panther cartoon shorts, as well as the opening credit sequences for most of the Edwards-Sellers Clouseau films).